nymous/dotfiles/archlinux_setup.md

 5. Partition the disk: only 2 partitions, one for `/` and a swap partition (with `fdisk`)
 6. Format the partitions: `mkfs.ext4 /dev/<whatever>` and `mkswap /dev/<swap>` + `swapon /dev/<swap>`
 7. Mount the filesystems: `mount /dev/<whatever> /mnt`, `mkdir /mnt/boot`, `mount /dev/<ESP> /mnt/boot`
-8. Select best mirrors: `pacman -Sy && pacman -S reflector && reflector --verbose --country France --latest 10 --sort rate --save /etc/pacman.d/mirrorlist`
+8. Select best mirrors: `pacman -Sy reflector && reflector --verbose --country France --latest 10 --sort rate --save /etc/pacman.d/mirrorlist`
 9. Bootstrap the system: `pacstrap /mnt base base-devel linux linux-firmware vim man-db man-pages networkmanager dhclient dnsmasq zsh git`
 10. Generate the `fstab` file: `genfstab -U /mnt >> /mnt/etc/fstab`, add `,lazytime` after `relatime` to avoid writing access time everytime a file is read (but wait for a write to happen to bundle it with it) while still keeping access times (some applications need it)
 11. Chroot into the new system: `arch-chroot /mnt`